NoSequel/Portage/README.md

 - We currently do not have any form of synchronization, therefore it should ideally only be used on single-instance servers, we are planning to add this as a feature later on.
 - The entire command API requires a recode, the code is terrible and was ported from Java to Kotlin without paying any attention.
 - Possibly add more features, such as essential commands, etc.
-- Add caching for ``ModuleHandler#find`` method, this could easily be done but, laziness.

 # Features
 We currently do not offer many features, however we offer the basic functionality most public cores do nowadays, such as: